 If you buy your home, expenses can include:

-It is very important to know whether you are obligated for any debt: debts can include credit cards, car payments, home loans, car titles, insurance, etc. Contact the Iowa Home Ownership Project (IHOEP) if you need assistance with budgeting or credit issues. http://www.ihoep.com/
+It is very important to know whether you are obligated for any debt: debts can include credit cards, car payments, home loans, car titles, insurance, etc. Contact the Iowa Finance Authority (IFA) if you need assistance with budgeting or credit issues, or if you would like to learn more about their affordable home ownership programs. http://www.iowafinanceauthority.gov/Programs/AffordableHomeownership

 If you are buying a home or condo, spend lots of time looking.
 Even if it’s tiring, look, ask questions, and understand what a fair price in the community is.
 Then don’t be afraid to put a bid in lower that the asking price; in fact, it is a standard practice to do so.

 If you write a check as a deposit to buy a house, go to the house to make sure everything looks the same as when you looked at it earlier.
 You may want to take someone with you who is familiar with plumbing, heating, and air conditioning to make sure everything is in working order.
 If you find things have changed since you looked at the house, you can put a stop order on your check.